collapsed-stacks/startups/questions/6151/does-anybody-think-there-is-a-way-to-estimate-the-chances-of-success-of-a-new-st.md

 - posted by: [Bruce Campbell](https://stackexchange.com/users/5763335/bruce-campbell) on 2015-08-25
 - score: 0

-<p>Seems to me if there was a general quantitative model that could forecast business success, the result would be all kinds of businesses crowding into the space described by the model, followed by a shakeout.
-Then the model would be no good.</p>
+Seems to me if there was a general quantitative model that could forecast business success, the result would be all kinds of businesses crowding into the space described by the model, followed by a shakeout.
+Then the model would be no good.

-<p>Success can only be explained and studied after the fact, from what I can tell.
-Consider the number of "hot" companies who's CEOs show up in forbes or whatever as "geniuses" and "CEO of the year", followed by their company crashing a year or two later (in the case of DEC, I think it was 6 months from genius to unemployed for Ken Olsen, possibly a record).</p>
+Success can only be explained and studied after the fact, from what I can tell.
+Consider the number of "hot" companies who's CEOs show up in forbes or whatever as "geniuses" and "CEO of the year", followed by their company crashing a year or two later (in the case of DEC, I think it was 6 months from genius to unemployed for Ken Olsen, possibly a record).